top of page

 • Animal-based proteins (e.g., eggs, milk, fish, meat) contain all essential amino acids in optimal ratios.
 However, they can be high in saturated fat, like beef, pork.

-• Plant-based proteins (e.g., beans, seeds, whole grains) often lack one or more essential amino acids.
-Combining foods like grains and legumes in your meal (e.g., rice and beans) ensures you get all the amino acids.
+• Plant-based proteins (e.g., beans, seeds, nuts, whole grains) may be lower on certain essential amino acids, but they contain all 20 amino acids.
+Combining foods like grains and legumes in your meal (e.g., rice and beans) ensures you get adequate amounts of all amino acids.

 Here you can find foods in different food groups and their protein content in 100g.
-It's best to combine different foods in one meal to get to desired protein amount.
+It's important to note here that's absolutely possible to get all the nutrients you need, including protein, from plant-based sources.

 Protein content in 100g of different foods